marvel-nccr/quantum-mobile/docs/index.md

 ## Quantum Mobile Flavours

 Quantum Mobile VMs are built using a set of automated steps *via* [ansible](https://www.ansible.com/).
-You can build a VM yourself ([see the build guide](./developers/build-vagrant.md)), or use one of the pre-built options:
+You can [build a VM yourself](./developers/build-vagrant.md), or use one of the pre-built images:

 ```{panels}